-Source: Primary data, 2023

 The Readiness for Hospital Discharge (RHDS)

 Table 4 presents the level of patient readiness for hospital discharge after receiving health education using the lecture method.
 Most respondents were classified into the very high and high readiness categories, followed by the moderate category, while a smaller proportion showed low readiness.
 The mean RHDS score in the lecture group was 8.04 with a standard deviation of 1.65.